 Margaret's family members have chosen to honor their matriarch's passion for education by establishing this endowment for students of Norfolk High School.
 The Robinson family believes that all NHS students should have the opportunity to pursue college education if they desire.
 They feel strongly that "Grandma Margaret" would have seen the many advantages of Dual Credit learning and would have advocated for it as a great addition to the High School curriculum.

-**18 Scholarships at $100 each are available to be awarded for Spring 2018 semester**
+**100 Scholarships at $100 each are available for the school year.**

 An email will be sent to the applicant's school email address before the NECC registration payment deadline to let you know if you received the NPSF scholarship.